-The Anti-defamation League has deemed the harmless ‘OK’ gesture as the newest hate symbol.
+The Anti-defamation League has deemed the harmless ‘OK’ gesture as a hate symbol in the year 2019

 But when did a harmless, happy gesture evolve into a grim symbol representative of hate?